LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 Out of all the Gaudí features in the city, this is the most frequently missed by tourists.
 Yet, this masterpiece of metal sculpture may be one of Gaudí’s most impressive pieces of work.

 The work was the first piece that Gaudí created for his good friend Finca Güell.
-Güell owned many pieces of property throughout Barcelona and commissioned Gaudí for several of the world-renown buildings he is famous for in Barcelona to this day.
+Güell owned many pieces of property throughout Barcelona and commissioned Gaudí for several of the world-renowned buildings he is famous for in Barcelona to this day.

 Gaudí was commissioned to design the boundary wall and unique dragon gate for this estate.
 The estate currently hosts medicinal gardens that you can tour as well.